Quickstart Tutorial

 Step 1: Create a Weaviate database

-Go to the WCS quickstart and follow the instructions to create a sandbox instance, and come back here.
-Collect the API key and URL from the Details
+- Go to the WCD quickstart and follow the instructions to create a sandbox instance.

 Step 2: Install a client library